parsiya/parsiya.net/content/page/CheatSheet.markdown

 ------

-## Some Git stuff because I keep forgetting them
+## Git
+I know a total of 5-6 git commands and that is fine.

 ### Create new branch and merge
 This works with small branches (e.g. one fix or so).
 Adapted from a [Bitbucket tutorial](https://confluence.atlassian.com/bitbucket/use-a-git-branch-to-merge-a-file-681902555.html).